🧈 Butter vs. Ghee vs. Oil: The Ultimate Fat Swap Showdown

 Q: Which oil is best for weight loss?

 All fats have similar calories (120 cal/tbsp).
 The key is using less overall.
-For cooking with minimal oil, try avocado oil spray or non-stick pans.
+For cooking with minimal oil, try our recommended Evo Oil Sprayer to control portions.
 For flavor with fewer calories, use herbs, spices, and citrus instead of fat-heavy dressings.

 📊 About Our Nutritional Data